ericasaywhat/Epidemix/reports/final_report.md

 ------

 ### Abstract
-Holme and Kim propose an extension of the Barabási-Albert model that yields a higher level of clustering to simulate social networks more accurately, including their observations of how social interactions took place.
-We explore Holme and Kim's algorithm from Stanford Network Analysis Project (SNAP)<sup>5</sup> and the Python library NetworkX and investigate the effects of a preferential attachment in generating highly clustered scale-free networks.
+Holme and Kim propose a model of the Barabási-Albert model that yields a higher level of clustering to simulate social networks more accurately, based off their observations of how social interactions take place.
+We explore Holme and Kim's algorithm using the Python library, NetworkX, with data from Stanford Network Analysis Project (SNAP)<sup>5</sup> and the Python library NetworkX.
+The world, however, consists of scale-free networks beyond social networks with preferential attachment, such as neighborhood establishment.
+When establishing neighborhoods, each new neighborhood would want paths to the closest two neighborhoods.
+To the establishment of neighborhoods, we generate networks without preferential attachment.

 ------

 We replicate Holme and Kim's work using Facebook network data from SNAP and confirm a higher clustering coefficient and shorter average path lengths between nodes using Holme and Kim's algorithm than using Barabási and Albert's.
-Holme and Kim generate graphs using the following steps:
+We replicate Holme-Kim's method:

-1. **Initial condition**: In the beginning, the network consists of _m<sub>0</sub>_ vertices and 0 edges.
+1. **Initial condition**: In the beginning, the network consists of _m<sub>0</sub>_ vertices, where m is the average number of triad formation trials per time step, and 0 edges.

 2. **Growth**: One vertex _v_ with _m_ edges gets added with every time step.
 Time _t_ is the number of time steps.